Skip to main content

 Implementation Reference

-• Main handler function implementing the userGrowthAnalytics tool.
-Fetches user profile and recent tweets, computes growth metrics like followers, activity, and engagement.
+• The core handler function implementing the userGrowthAnalytics tool.
+It fetches the user's current profile and recent tweets using SocialData client, computes growth metrics like followers, recent activity, and average engagement, then formats and returns the analytics.

 export const handleUserGrowthAnalytics: SocialDataHandler<UserGrowthAnalyticsArgs> = async ( _client: any, { username, timeframe = 'weekly', period = 4 }: UserGrowthAnalyticsArgs ) => { try { const socialClient = getSocialDataClient(); if (!socialClient) { return createMissingApiKeyResponse('User Growth Analytics'); } // Get current profile const currentProfile = await socialClient.getUserProfile({ username, includeMetrics: true }); // Get recent tweets to analyze growth patterns const tweets = await socialClient.getUserTweets({ username, maxResults: 50 }); // Calculate basic growth metrics from available data const analytics = { user: { username: currentProfile.data.username, current_followers: currentProfile.data.public_metrics?.followers_count || 0, current_following: currentProfile.data.public_metrics?.following_count || 0, total_tweets: currentProfile.data.public_metrics?.tweet_count || 0 }, timeframe, period, recent_activity: { recent_tweets_count: tweets.data?.length || 0, avg_engagement: tweets.data ? tweets.data.reduce((sum: number, tweet: any) => sum + (tweet.public_metrics?.like_count || 0) + (tweet.public_metrics?.retweet_count || 0), 0) / tweets.data.length : 0 }, note: 'Growth analytics based on current snapshot and recent activity patterns' }; return createSocialDataResponse( formatAnalytics(analytics, `User Growth Analytics for @${username}`) ); } catch (error) { throw new Error(formatSocialDataError(error as Error, 'user growth analytics')); } };